yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-on-premise/installation/docker/with-kubernetes/tyk-kubernetes-ingress-controller.md

 ### The ingress controller

 The manager listens for events from the kubernetes service API for the creation or deletion of ingress specs.
-When an INgress spec is detected, the controller will check whether it is responsible for handling it, and if it is, processes the hostnames, paths and TLS certificate entries.
+When an ingress spec is detected, the controller will check whether it is responsible for handling it, and if it is, processes the hostnames, paths and TLS certificate entries.

-For hostnames and paths, it will generate individual API Definitions (the internal structure used by the gateway to hold all infromation related to managing a service) for each unique path.
+For hostnames and paths, it will generate individual API Definitions (the internal structure used by the gateway to hold all information related to managing a service) for each unique path.
 These API Definitions are then pushed into the Tyk APIs to be managed.
 These API Definitions are also automatically tagged with the "ingress" tag so they are guaranteed to be loaded.

 Here we say "Tyk APIs" because - depending on your deployment (Pro or Gateway) - it will use either the dashboard or the gateway APIs, which are subtly different.
 This should all be transparent to you as the end user, but under the hood, Tyk tries to be clever about how to interact with the gateway.